Our step-by-step guide will help employers successfully conduct a remote interview with potential candidates using video technology.

 4. Choose a Professional Background

-Making sure that any surroundings captured on video look professional can require a bit of creativity, but appearing ready for business is well worth a potential space adjustment.
+Choose where to do a video interview by making sure that any surroundings captured on video look professional.
+This can require a bit of creativity, but appearing ready for business is well worth a potential space adjustment.
 You’ll need to ensure that your background is clean, free of clutter, and as close to looking like an office setting as possible.

 Poor lighting during a remote interview can be very distracting for your candidates, so be sure that you’re in a well-lit space.
 Be mindful of where you are sitting in relation to a window—if the window is behind you, it may make your image dark and difficult to see on camera.
 If the window is in front of or parallel to you, then there is often enough light to project a clear image.